I don’t want to start this blogging year with an emo entry but I really have got something emo to say. And I’ve got to say this now.

 Years passed, and I noticed that I’d been losing friends not just to Canada or the US but also to Australia, to the UK, to the Middle East.
 It’s as if all the other nations are conspiring to make my life miserable.
 I felt like being left behind.
 Left alone.

-But then, as I grow older, I’m starting to realise that this is life.
+But then, as I grow older, I’m starting to realize that this is life.
 And that it’s not about me.
 It’s about them.
 That although the friendship you share is deeply treasured, your friendship is not all there is in the world.
 That no matter how much distance the world puts between you two, the value of that friendship does not change.

 That people come and go.
 Just like that.